-Buying a pension lifetime annuity is one of the options available to you to provide a regular income in retirement.
-In exchange for part, or all, of your money purchase pension savings, a lifetime annuity will provide an income for life, meaning you can’t outlive your money.
+Buying a pension lifetime annuity is one of the ways you can get a regular income in retirement.
+In exchange for part, or all, of your pension savings, a lifetime annuity will provide an income for life.
+So you can’t outlive your money.

 But how is an annuity taxed?